side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/src/filesystem-proposal.md

 > \[*Note:* Programs performing directory iteration may wish to test if the path obtained by dereferencing a directory iterator actually exists.
 It could be a symbolic link to a non-existent file.
 Programs recursively walking directory trees for purposes of removing and renaming entries may wish to avoid following symbolic links.
 >
 > If a file is removed from or added to a directory after the construction of a `directory_iterator` for the directory, it is unspecified whether or not subsequently incrementing the iterator will ever result in an iterator referencing the removed or added directory entry.
-See ISO/IEC 9945 `readdir_r()`. *--end note*\]
+See ISO/IEC 9945 `readdir_r()`. *–end note*\]

 ### 1.13.1 <span id="directory_iterator-members">`directory_iterator` members</span> \[directory\_iterator.members\]